4-Session Series: October 1, 8, 15 & 22, 1:00pm-4:00pm

 *Organizational participation is strongly recommended.
 Organizations are encouraged to register a member of senior leadership team, such as an Executive Director as well as a member of the Board of Directors.

 In the face of a leadership transition, how might we ensure that our nonprofit organizations are set up for long-term success and sustainability?
 In this Design Lab, attendees will learn how to navigate planned and unplanned leadership transitions, communicate effectively with staff, supporters, and stakeholders, and develop an internal culture that supports leadership development across the board.
-Facilitators Katie Spencer and Meg Crosby will walk participants through the process of creating unique continuity plans for your organization as well as setting up an organizational culture that promotes leadership at all levels.
+Facilitators Katie Spencer and Meg Crosby will walk participants through the process of creating unique succession plans for your organization as well as setting up an organizational culture that promotes leadership at all levels.

 By the end of the session, participants will: